moorara/interview/cheatsheets/3-data_structures.md

   - Min Heap property, the keys of parent nodes are less than or equal to keys of children and the lowest key is in the root.
   - A **binary heap** is a **complete binary tree** which can be represented using an array.
   - In binary heap, parent of node at `k` is at `k/2` and children of node at `k` are at `2k` and `2k+1`.
-  - **Promotion** in binary heap: exchange key in child with key in parent until heap order is restored.
+  - **Promotion (Swim)** in binary heap: exchange key in child with key in parent until heap order is restored.
-  - **Demotion** in binary heap: exchange key in parent with key in larger/smaller child until heap order is restored.
+  - **Demotion (Sink)** in binary heap: exchange key in parent with key in larger/smaller child until heap order is restored.

 | Heap      | Insert           | Delete             |             |
 |-----------|------------------|--------------------|-------------|